The First Family: Live at Winchester Cathedral 1967

-The First Family: Live at Winchester Cathedral 1967 is an album containing a historic early live recording by Sly & the Family Stone.
+The First Family: Live at Winchester Cathedral 1967 is an album containing an historic early live recording by Sly & the Family Stone.
 It was released in 2025.

 Background

-Sly & the Family Stone was the resident band at Winchester Cathedral club in Redwood City, California from 16 December 1966 to 28 April 1967.
-The performance on the album occurred in the early hours of 26 March.
-The songs performed are a mix of contemporary soul and R&B covers along with one original composition.
+Sly & the Family Stone was the resident band at the Winchester Cathedral club in Redwood City, California, from 16 December 1966 to 28 April 1967.
+The performance on the album, a mix of contemporary soul and R&B covers along with one original composition, occurred in the early hours of 26 March.

-The recording was made by the group's first manager Rich Romanello, who was also owner of Winchester Cathedral.
-This was before Sly & the Family Stone was signed to Epic Records in 1967, so after he lost control of the act, Romanello put the tapes aside.
+The recording was made by the group's first manager, Rich Romanello, who was also the owner of Winchester Cathedral.
+This was before Sly & the Family Stone signed with Epic Records in 1967, so after he lost control of the act, Romanello put the tapes aside.

-In 2002 Dutch collectors Edwin and Arno Konings learned of the Winchester recordings when visiting Romanello, after which archivist and reissue producer Alec Palao examined the tapes.
-At this stage, despite the obviously superlative performance they contained, these were not deemed worthy of release, due to some sonic flaws.
-However, Romanello expressed a desire for it to be heard, and made arrangements in that regard with the Konings.
-Further restorative work by Palao on the recordings would bring them to a releasable standard for The First Family.
+In 2002, Dutch collectors Edwin and Arno Konings learned of the Winchester Cathedral recordings when visiting Romanello, after which archivist and reissue producer Alec Palao examined the tapes.
+At this stage, despite the obviously superlative performance, they were not deemed worthy of release due to some sonic flaws.
+However, Romanello expressed a desire for the music to be heard and made arrangements with the Konings.
+Further restorative work by Palao brought the recordings to a releasable standard for The First Family.

-The package was produced by Palao and the Konings for High Moon Records, initially as a deluxe Record Store Day pressing with gatefold cover, clear vinyl and 24-page booklet with notes by Palao.
-The record was one of the Record Store Day Releases mentioned on 7 February 2025 by The Music as scheduled for Saturday, 12 April.
+The package was produced by Palao and the Konings for High Moon Records, initially as a deluxe Record Store Day pressing with gatefold cover, clear vinyl, and 24-page booklet with notes by Palao.
+The record was one of the Record Store Day releases mentioned on 7 February 2025 by The Music as scheduled for Saturday, 12 April.

-A regular single sleeve, black vinyl edition was announced for release on 18 July, along with a CD edition that includes an extra track, "Try A Little Tenderness."
+A regular single sleeve, black vinyl edition was announced for release on 18 July, along with a CD edition that included an extra track, "Try a Little Tenderness".